 Designated site Qualifying feature Impacts Likely significant effect alone?
 Likely significant effect in combination?
-Breckland SPA Stone-curlew MIN 204 Feltwell Uncertain - Uncertain - (2km IRZ) Nightjar Woodlark The site is proposed for the extraction of sand and gravel and consists of three parcels of land.
-Two parcels of land are adjacent to the B1122 and the third parcel of land is immediately adjacent to the SPA.
-All three parcels of land are within the SPA's 2km Impact Risk Zone for mineral development and within the Protection Zone for stone curlews.
+Breckland SPA Stone-curlew MIN 204 Feltwell Uncertain - Uncertain - (2km IRZ) Nightjar The site is proposed for the extraction of sand and dependent on only dependent on only Woodlark gravel and consists of three parcels of land.
+Two the southern two the southern two parcels of land are adjacent to the B1122 and the of the three areas of the three areas third parcel of land is immediately adjacent to the proposed being proposed being SPA.
+All three parcels of land are within the SPA's extracted extracted 2km Impact Risk Zone for mineral development and within the Protection Zone for stone curlews.
 The potential exists for impacts from dust deposition, noise and disturbance from mineral extraction to the protected bird species.
 There is an existing mineral extraction operation to the north of this proposed site which is also close to the Breckland SPA.
-As the two southern parcels of land are located further from the SPA than the existing mineral working to the north it is considered that these parcels of land could be extracted without dependent on only the southern two of the three areas proposed being extracted dependent on only the southern two of the three areas proposed being extracted giving rise to unacceptable impacts, if appropriate mitigation is put in place in accordance with the proposed specific site policy, at the planning application stage.
+As the two southern parcels of land are located further from the SPA than the existing mineral working to the north it is considered that these parcels of land could be extracted without giving rise to unacceptable impacts, if appropriate mitigation is put in place in accordance with the proposed specific site policy, at the planning application stage.

 Designated site Qualifying feature Impacts Likely significant effect alone?
 Likely significant effect in combination?
 However, the most north-easterly parcel of land, which is adjacent to the SPA is closer than the current mineral working in this area.
 Therefore, it is uncertain whether adverse impacts can be adequately mitigated due to the proximity to the SPA.
 SIL 02 Shouldham, Marham This area is proposed for the extraction of silica sand and is located 4.74 km from the SPA.
 Due to this distance, outside the Impact Risk Zone for mineral development, no likely significant effects are anticipated.
 NLSE NLSE due to the distance of the site from the SPA.
-Breydon Water SPA (5km IRZ) Bewick's swan Pied avocet European golden plover Northern lapwing Ruff Common tern Waterbird assemblage This site is proposed for the extraction of sand and gravel and is located 4.36 km from Halvergate Marshes SSSI which forms part of the SPA.
+Breydon Water SPA (5km IRZ) Bewick's swan Pied avocet European golden plover Northern lapwing Ruff Common tern Waterbird assemblage MIN 25 Haddiscoe This site is proposed for the extraction of sand and gravel and is located 4.36 km from Halvergate Marshes SSSI which forms part of the SPA.
 This is within the 5km Impact Risk Zone for mineral development.
 The site is located in a different hydrological catchment to the SSSI and therefore would not adversely affect the hydrology of the SSSI.
 Due to the distance of the site from the SPA on-site lighting would not disturb the birds on the SPA.
-Due to the distance of the site from the SPA, noise limits, operational hours and vehicle movements could be suitably controlled through planning conditions to ensure noise would not disturb the birds on the SPA.
+Due to the distance of the site from the SPA.
+Due to the distance of the site from the SPA.
+Due to the distance of the site from the SPA.
+Due to the distance of the site from the SPA.
 Therefore no likely significant effects are anticipated.
 NLSE NLSE due to the distance of the site from the SPA.
 Broadland SPA (3km IRZ) Great bittern Bewick's Swan Whooper swan Eurasian wigeon MIN 37 Frettenham & Buxton with Lammas The site is proposed for the extraction of sand and gravel and is located 4.23 km from the SPA.
 Due to this distance, outside the Impact Risk Zone for mineral NLSE NLSE due to the distance of the site from the SPA.